Buying A Used Golf Cart – What You Should Know

 Take it up a hill with just you on it and again loaded down with more passengers…Is it struggling to climb?

-While you are taking the cart out for a test drive, ask if any replacements have been done, or that they know that will need to be done soon.
+When you test drive the cart, ask if any replacements have been done or will be needed soon.
 Any future repairs should be considered when coming down to the final price.

 Make Sure That A Used Golf Cart Suits You Best

-The prospective seller will have various reasons for getting rid of his cart ranging anywhere from having bought a brand new one himself, the previous owner passing away, or they just don’t use it anymore.
+The seller may want to get rid of their cart for different reasons.
+They might have bought a new one, the previous owner passed away, or they don’t use it anymore.

 Before You Settle On A Particular Golf Cart, Follow These Steps

-Ask some of the people around you and in your neighborhood if they could recommend a trustworthy dealer.
+Ask people nearby if they can suggest a reliable dealer for you.
 They might even be able to secure a discount if they are on a first-name basis with him.
 See if he is reliable on repairs and if he does in-house work on the carts or farms it out to a repair shop.

-If you are buying from a dealer, you might consider one that has been reconditioned for sale, but thoroughly check out any “reconditioned” or “refurbished” carts.
+If you’re buying from a dealer, consider a reconditioned cart, but thoroughly check it out.
 Sometimes a quick paint job on the frame and engine wash is all that’s been done.
 Don’t buy a golf cart that is being sold “as is.”
 That might mean the dealer couldn’t or wouldn’t find and fix a problem with the vehicle.
 However, The dealer likely checked the cart for the issues, which he repaired prior to it being sold.

-Lastly, dealers will offer some kind of warranty for golf carts that have been reconditioned.
+Dealers will provide a warranty for reconditioned golf carts.
 A purchase from an individual or non-dealer will usually always be an as-is deal.

-There is a small but steadfast golf cart dealer near me named Jim and Mel’s that regularly has traded in golf carts for sale.
+Nearby, there’s a reliable golf cart dealer called Jim and Mel’s.
+They often sell used golf carts.
 Some of the elites that live around here always have to have the latest make and model cart to be seen in.
-The traded-in carts are refinished and prepped and are almost always $2500.
+They refinish and prep the traded-in carts, and they are almost always priced at $2500.
 It’s a stable price and isn’t limited to just EzGo or Club Car.
 Two years later and my cart has been outstanding in performance.

-I realize that for a lot of people, committing to buy a golf cart is no big deal as far as cost is concerned, but it really is a lifestyle change.
+Buying a golf cart may not seem costly to many, but it’s a big lifestyle change.
 I used to fix up old Datsun’s for a hobby and had to give that up due to the space required.
 Fixing up golf carts is an excellent substitute and much cheaper!

-I really doubted that I needed a golf cart to get around my new town, but I use it all the time…from traveling the golf courses by day to evening jaunts across the back trails.
+At first, I didn’t think I needed a golf cart in my new town.
+But now I use it all the time.
+During the day, I travel the golf courses.
+And in the evenings, I take trips along the back trails.
 I bought a 22-year-old used gas cart and will be learning everything I need to keep it running.

-Hopefully, at this point, you have enough information to make an informed decision on your new purchase, and I also hope you will be able to use this site to keep it running well.
+By now, you should have all the info you need to decide on your purchase.
+I also hope you can use this site to keep it running smoothly.
 Onward and upward!